MichaelSchneeberger/rxbp/README.md

 ### match operator (experimental)

-The `match` operator tries to match two `Flowable`, otherwise it raises an exception.
+The `match` operator tries to match two `Flowable`, and raises an exception otherwise.
 Two observables match if they have the same base or if there exists a mapping that maps one base to the base of the other `Flowable`.
-These mappings are called "selectors" and propagated internally when subscribing to a `Flowable`.
+These mappings are called *selectors* and propagated internally when subscribing to a `Flowable`.

 If two Flowables have the same base,